puppetlabs/puppetlabs-puppet_agent/README.markdown

 In addition, there are several known issues with Windows:

 * To upgrade the agent by executing `puppet agent -t` interactively in a console, you must close the console and wait for the upgrade to finish before attempting to use the `puppet` command again.
-* MSI installation failures do not produce any error.
-If the install fails, puppet_agent continues to be applied to the agent.
-If this happens, you'll need to examine the MSI log file to determine the failure's cause.
-You can find the location of the log file in the debug output from either a puppet apply or an agent run; the log file name follows the pattern `puppet-<timestamp>-installer.log`.
+* MSI installation failures do not generate Puppet errors.
+If the install fails, the `puppet_agent` class continues to be applied to the agent.
+If this happens, you will need to examine the MSI installer log file to determine the failure's cause.
+You can find the location of the log file in the debug output from either a `puppet apply` or `puppet agent` run; the file name follows the pattern `puppet-<timestamp>-installer.log`.
 * On Windows Server 2003, only x86 is supported, and the `arch` parameter is ignored.
 If you try to force an upgrade to x64, Puppet installs the x86 version with no error message.
 * On Windows Server 2003 with Puppet Enterprise, the default download location is unreachable.
 You can work around this issue by specifying an alternate download URL in the `source` parameter.